Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 forwarding model and vectorized packet processing to ensure high throughput and scale transport protocol termination.

-iperf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+`iperf3`_ is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+In this guide it is used to measure the maximum attainable goodput of the VPP's host stack on DUT node.

 This guide explains in detail on how to integrate iperf3 with VPP's host stack for tcp termination cases.
 The integration is done via LD_PRELOAD which intercepts syscalls that are supposed to go into the kernel and reinjects them into VPP.
-Users can utilize scripts in dataplane-stack repo to run cases quickly, or use detailed command lines in this guide to run cases step by step.
+Users can execute bundled scripts in dataplane-stack repo to quickly establish the tcp termination cases or manually run the use cases by following detailed guidelines step by step.

 First, ensure the proper VPP binaries path.
 To use VPP in dataplane-stack project build system directory, run: